 Burkina Faso has some of the lowest human development statistics in terms of life expectancy, educational attainment and income.*

-In Benin the average amount of schooling is just over one year and close to 50 perfect of Burkina Faso’s population is living on less than $1.25 a day.
+In Burkina Faso the average amount of schooling is just over one year and close to 50 percent of Burkina Faso’s population is living on less than $1.25 a day.
 About 90 percent of Burkina Faso’s 18 million inhabitants are engaged in subsistence agriculture, but many lack access to modern farming techniques.
 Droughts, increasing desertification and other affects of climate change have severely impacted agricultural activities and the economy.